RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

 \subsubsection{Settings in a Nutshell}

-In summary, we ran five diagnosis sessions, each searching for a randomly specified minimal diagnosis, for each algorithm among RBF-HS and HS-Tree, for each measurement selection function among ENT and SPL, for each DPI from Tab.~\ref{tab:dataset}, for each probability setting among maxProb and minCard, and for each number of diagnoses $\ld \in \{2,6,10,20\}$ to be computed (in each iteration of the session, i.e., at each call of a diagnosis search algorithm).
+We ran five sequential diagnosis sessions, each searching for a randomly specified minimal diagnosis, for each algorithm among RBF-HS and HS-Tree, for each measurement quality criterion among ENT and SPL, for each DPI from Tab.~\ref{tab:dataset}, for each probability setting among maxProb and minCard, and for each number of diagnoses $\ld \in \{2,6,10,20\}$ to be computed (in each iteration of the session, i.e., at each call of a diagnosis search algorithm).